Harvard, Massachusetts: Arts and culture

 The public library of Harvard opened in 1856.
 The official seal of the town depicts the old town public library on The Common prior to renovations that removed the front steps.
 In fiscal year 2008, the town of Harvard spent 2.41% ($487,470) of its budget on its public library—approximately $81 per person and since then the library has undergone multiple renovations.

 Government

 The town elects five members to the Board of Selectmen to run the town day-to-day and has an annual Town Meeting to pass/amend the town bylaws and approve the town budget.

+Media

+Newspapers

+Harvard is served by The Harvard Press, a weekly locally owned newspaper.
+The Press was founded in 2006 by a group of local residents after The Harvard Post, a previously locally owned weekly newspaper founded in 1973, ceased publication in 2013 after being sold to the Community Newspaper Group in 2003.

+Another weekly newspaper, The Harvard Hillside, was merged with other newspapers in the region into the Nashoba Valley Voice in 2015.
+The Harvard Hillside was also the name of a newspaper which published between the 1880s and 1940s.

 Education

 Harvard houses three public schools.
 In the center of town is Hildreth Elementary, and a middle/high school, The Bromfield School.
 These schools are highly rated within Massachusetts and the nation.
 In Devens, there is the Francis W. Parker Charter School.
 In Still River, there is the Immaculate Heart Of Mary, a private traditional Catholic school for Grades 1–12.

 When the town constructed the current building housing the Bromfield School middle and high school, the town successfully resisted the Massachusetts School Building Authority efforts to regionalize its school system with other towns; the School Building Authority partially funds new school buildings and renovations.